SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot/copilot-ai-capabilities.md

 ## Supported AI capabilities by engine

-Data Copilot supports the following capabilites for the Spark and SQL engines:
+Data Copilot supports the following capabilities for the Spark and SQL engines:

 | AI Capability                                      | Spark                    | SQL                      |
 | -------------------------------------------------- | ------------------------ | ------------------------ |